maneeshs/hybrid/index.md

 To see the usage of your memory, disk, or CPU by DEA, click **Breakdown**.

-To see more detailed information about your physical and reserved memory or disk usage over time, click **History.** You can specify the time frame to view as either weekly or monthly.
+To see more detailed information about your physical and reserved memory or disk usage over time, click **History.** You can view usage for the last 48 hours, the last 30 days, or the last 5 months.
+The points displayed for the last 48 hours represent the actual data that is collected once an hour.
+The points displayed for the last 30 days represent the average value for each day.
+The points displayed for the last 5 months represent the average value for each month.
+The last 30 days and last 5 months views can also display the maximum value for each day or month by toggling the radio button at the top of the chart.
 The historical usage view shows a graph of memory or disk usage over the time you choose.
 	<dl>
 	<dt><strong>Reserved Limit</strong></dt>
-	<dd>Shown as a horizontal dotted line, the Reserved Limit is the total amount of memory or disk space that can be collectively reserved by all of the applications running in your environment.</dd>
+	<dd>Shown as a horizontal dashed line, the Reserved Limit is the total amount of memory or disk space that can be collectively reserved by all of the applications running in your environment.</dd>
 	<dt><strong>Reserved</strong></dt>
-	<dd>The Reserved area shows the memory or disk space that is currently collectively reserved by all of the applications running in your environment.
+	<dd>The Reserved line shows the memory or disk space that is currently collectively reserved by all of the applications running in your environment.</dd>
-	<p>To see which organizations have reserved the most memory at a particular point in time, hover over the dot along the Reserved area that is associated with that point in time.
-You can then click an organization in the pie chart that is displayed to see more information about that organization.</p></dd>
 	<dt><strong>Physical Limit</strong></dt>
-	<dd>Shown as a horizontal dotted line, the Physical Limit shows the amount of physical memory or disk space that was purchased for your environment.</dd>
+	<dd>Shown as a horizontal dashed line, the Physical Limit shows the amount of physical memory or disk space that was purchased for your environment.</dd>
 	<dt><strong>Physical</strong></dt>
-	<dd>The Physical area shows the amount of memory or disk space that is actually being used.</dd>
+	<dd>The Physical line shows the amount of memory or disk space that is actually being used.</dd>
 	</dl>

+For each of the available historical usage views, at least two data points are required for the graph to render.
+This equates to data for at least two hours during the last 48 hours, two days during the last 30 days, and two months during the last 5 months.
+For the 30 day and 5 month views, partially complete averages or maximum values are returned for the current day or month and will adjust as more data is collected.

+The data powering these views is available via the [Metrics API](/docs/admin/index.html#envappmetricsapi).
+To see the actual API endpoints and data used to generate the view, click on the **Learn more about the API** link above the chart.
+If you click on any of the links in the dialog that appears, a new tab will open in your browser containing the JSON response of the metrics API endpoint.

 #### Service usage details
 {: #servicesresourceusage}